dhirajjadhao/Noon-Twitter/README.md

 - Xcode 8.0
 - Swift 3.0
-- Deployment tagret: iOS 10+
+- Deployment Target: iOS 10+
 - Cocoapods have been used to manage dependancies for this project, so if you find any errors related to pods then run "pod install" command in terminal.